lightning-uq-box/lightning-uq-box/docs/running_experiments.md

 # Running Experiments

-One of the main motiviations of the Lightning-UQ-Box is to provide an experiment setup where you can quickly launch experiments at scale and control these through config files for reproducability.
+One of the main motivations of the Lightning-UQ-Box is to provide an experiment setup where you can quickly launch experiments at scale and control these through config files for reproducibility.

 ## Lightning-CLI